gauthamramesh3110/blowfish-aim-adult/README.md

 What makes the result informative is that the gain has a shape — it reverses with query width — rather than being a uniform lift.

+**The cell-level cost, though, is not the relaxation's doing.** Run the same machinery with *full protection* on every attribute — a guarantee identical to standard DP, nothing given away — and it still loses 1.09×, 0 of 5 paired seeds.
+The cost comes from choosing to release **edge weights instead of cell counts**, and any policy would pay it.

 Full numbers, paired statistics and limitations: **[experiment-results.md](docs/experiment-results.md)**.

 ## Docs